About Behavior Support Services

 The Behavior Consultant might work alongside a mental health professional but the service is not an alternative for mental health assessment or therapy.
 Participation in the formal care planning process is not a function for the Behavior Consultant; however, if authorized by the case manager they may participate as a resource in a care planning team.

-This service is designed to be proactive and is not to be used in a protective service or crisis management situation; however, it can be provided to support a post crisis plan.
+This service is designed to be proactive.
+It is not to be used in a protective service or crisis management situation.
+However, it can be provided to support a post crisis plan.

-The consultant will create a written recommendation called a Behavior Plan within 30 days of the referral acceptance date.
-Copies of the plan are provided to both the case managers and caregivers.
+Consultants create a written recommendation called a Behavior Plan within 30 days of accepting a referral.
+Copies of the plan are provided to the case managers and caregivers.

-The plan is intended to be used by one or several caregivers while interacting with a specific resident.
-The caregivers and their employers will have the responsibility to decide how to incorporate the plan into the care planning process required in their setting.
+The plan is intended to be used by one or several caregivers while interacting with a specific client.
+The caregivers and their employers are responsible for deciding how to incorporate the plan into the care planning process required in their setting.

 The Behavior Consultant is expected to provide both group teaching and individual coaching to caregivers on how to implement and revise the plan.
 The consultant must provide the case manager with progress notes on a mandatory form documenting all contacts with the client and their caregiver(s).